-Injuries sustained can include head injuries, back injuries, knee injuries and sprains and strains that could include neck injuries.
+Injuries sustained can include head injuries, spinal injuries, back injuries, knee injuries and sprains and strains that could include neck injuries.

 According to statistics, the cost of workplaces falls is approximately $70 billion per year in both health care costs and workers’ compensation.

 Those who file a workers’ compensation claim for slip and fall injuries must prove negligence in order to recover damages.